protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 ### Cardano Development Tools Menu

-Selecting option `7` from the main menu, you can interact with the Cardano Development container:
+Selecting option `7` from the main menu, you can interact with the Cardano Development Container:

 - `1) Cabal Build All`: Build all components using Cabal inside the selected container.
 - `2) Cabal Test All`: Run all tests using Cabal inside the selected container.